Welcome to Thinkst Canary!

 - Click Save.

-- You are shown a preparation screen which describes what is about to happen.
+- You are shown a preparation screen that describes what is about to happen.

 - After successfully joining the domain, Continue.